-Mortgage duty is payable on the amount secured by a mortgage.
+Mortgage duty is duty charged on the amount secured by a mortgage.

-The amount secured by a mortgage is the amount of any advance made under an agreement, understanding or arrangement for which the mortgage is security.
+The amount secured by a mortgage is the amount of any advance made under the agreement, understanding or arrangement for which the mortgage is security.

-Mortgage duty must be paid within 3 months after the date of the first signing of the document or the date of an advance.
+Mortgage duty is paid within 3 months after the date of the first signing the document or the date of an advance.